zari-ross/ProteinDatabaseCleanup/README.md

     Download the latest Uniprot entries for the selected organism.
 Download all in fasta (gz-archive), do not include multiple isoforms - it will significantly complicate the deduplication.
     Clone this repository to your local machine.
-    Ensure that you have Bash installed and that the scripts have execute permissions.
+    Ensure that you have Bash installed and that the scripts have execute permissions (Ensure that your scripts have execute permissions.
+You can do this with the chmod command.
+For example, chmod +x script.sh gives the script execute permissions.).
     Run the ProteinDatabaseCleanup.sh script with your protein database as an argument.

 Requirements: